aptech/docs/docs/CR-design.rst

 ::

-    //The order of the rows we want rowOrder = { 3, 1, 4, 2 };
+    // The order of the rows we want rowOrder = { 3, 1, 4, 2 };

-    //Create a permutation matrix from 'rowOrder'
-    p = design(rowOrder);
+    // Create a permutation matrix from 'rowOrder' p = design(rowOrder);
     print p;